 If you are rappelling a route, you finished, and notice a climber you’d like to photograph, you can lock the rappel by wrapping the rope around your leg 3 times (or use a prusik).
 This will free up your hands to take pictures.
 If your camera is on the ground, maybe some kind soul will tie it on the end of your rope, and you can pull it up.

 The Ghetto Rig (closed loop ascension)

 I use this way more than I should.
-Suppose a climber just finished a route, and is raving about it.
+Suppose a climber just finished a route and is raving about it.
 The top rope is up, and they’re willing to lead it again for you to take photos.
 You can tie into the toprope like normal, then attach a gri gri on the other side as if belaying yourself.
 This makes a closed loop of rope.
-Attach an ascender to the belay side of the loop an begin to pull in rope (through the ascender and the gri gri in-turn).
-This will remove rope from the loop, and allow you to ascend into position.
+Attach an ascender to the belay side of the loop and begin to pull in rope (through the ascender and the gri gri in turn).
+This will remove the rope from the loop and allow you to ascend into position.
 The climber will then use a different rope to climb the route, as you photograph.
-Using this system you can descend quickly (just take off the ascender and lower yourself using the gri gri), and assuming you have a grigri, this only requires one extra piece of gear.
+Using this system, you can descend quickly (just take off the ascender and lower yourself using the gri gri), assuming you have a grigri; this only requires one extra piece of gear.
 It is noted that ascending a dynamic rope is a little bit of a pain, and it puts a lot of wear on the rope.

 Fixed Rope Ascension (quick descender method)

 There are a lot of ways to rig and ascend a fixed rope.
 The method I’d recommend is pairing a gri gri with an ascender.
 It’s just like the Ghetto Rig described above, but instead of the end of the rope tied back to the photographer, the end is fixed to the anchors (probably via a figure eight on a bite).
 This is a slow way to ascend a rope, but it doesn’t require much specialized gear.
 Using the gri gri as an ascender allows the photographer to descend easily and quickly.